Truman State University

 The employee should indicate the percent effort (time worked on an individual activity divided by the total time worked for Truman State University) for all federally-sponsored research and university activities.

 The employee should provide an accounting of all effort expended on a sponsored activity, even if the sponsor did not compensate the employee for that activity, which constitutes “cost sharing.”
 This can occur on a mandatory or voluntary basis.
 Mandatory cost sharing occurs when it is required by the sponsor at the time of application.
 Voluntary cost sharing represents additional effort expended on a project that is not required by the sponsor.
 The Principal Investigator should record all effort expended on sponsored projects regardless the source of compensation.

 Effort Certification Reports are intended for employees who do not complete time sheets for payroll purposes.
-Therefore, clerical staff and student workers do not need to complete the Faculty/Staff Effort Certification Reports as long as they complete time sheets and submit those to the Payroll Department prior to payment.
+Therefore, clerical staff and student workers do not need to complete the Faculty/Staff Effort Certification Reports as long as they complete time sheets and submit those to the Payroll Section of the Business Office prior to payment.